noodulcode/noodulcode/README.md

-## noodulcode
+## noodulcode  🤖

-I'm Chris Hannam, a Diploma of IT student at coderacademy working to be a full stack developer by the end of 2022.
+I'm Chris Hannam, a Diploma of IT student at coderacademy working to be a full stack developer by the end of 2022 🎊

+Here's an ordered list:
+1. First item
+2. 2nd Item
+3. 3hird

+~~My profile is complete~~

 <!--